boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 in the sense of "not blocking the whole thread waiting on a future to finish", which can be accomplished with [`FutureGroup`] and [`futures_lite::poll_once`][poll_once] if an async executor is not required (see [`SimpleJobExecutor`'s implementation][sje-impl]).
-This is because it heavily relies on `TimeoutJob` and `NativeAsyncJob` to timeout if a notification doesn't arrive and communicate with the notifier threads, respectively.
-This is the reason why we don't recommend just blocking on each received `Future`; that could cause `TimeoutJob`s to run much later than required, or even make it so that they don't run at all!
+This is because it heavily relies on `TimeoutJob` to timeout if a notification doesn't arrive, and in `NativeAsyncJob` to communicate with the notifier threads using an async channel.
+This is the reason why we don't recommend just blocking on each received `Future`;
+that could cause `TimeoutJob`s to run much later than required, or even make it so that they don't run at all!

 [poll_once]: https://docs.rs/futures-lite/latest/futures_lite/future/fn.poll_once.html